The Dispute Resolution Review: Japan

 Outlook and conclusions

 Court proceedings (and judges) in Japan are considered fair and reliable.
 In the past, Japanese corporations generally preferred litigation in court to arbitration.
 Recently, however, the importance of ADR has been considered, particularly for the resolution of international disputes, and several ADR schemes and facilities have become available in Japan.
-Japan is a pro-arbitration country and a recent high court decision confirmed an extremely cautious attitude towards the setting aside of arbitral awards.21
+Japan is a pro-arbitration country, and a recent High Court decision confirmed an extremely cautious attitude towards the setting aside of arbitral awards.22

-1 Tsuyoshi Suzuki is a partner and Naoko Takekawa is an associate at Momo-o, Matsuo & Namba.
+1 Tsuyoshi Suzuki is a partner and and Maki Shiokawa and Naoko Takekawa are associates at Momo-o, Matsuo & Namba.

 2 Act No. 222 of 9 June 1951.

-8 Possible claims are limited to (1) performance of contractual obligation of the contract executed between a consumer and a business operator (the Consumer Contract); (2) unjust enrichment of the Consumer Contract; (3) breach of contract under the Consumer Contract; (4) damages based on a warranty against defects; and (5) damages based on a tort (limited to a claim based on the provisions of the Civil Code).
+9 Possible claims are limited to (1) performance of contractual obligation of the contract executed between a consumer and a business operator (consumer contract); (2) unjust enrichment of the consumer contract; (3) breach of contract under the consumer contract; (4) damages based on a warranty against defects; and (5) damages based on a tort (limited to a claim based on the provisions of the Civil Code).